 Pool Safety Inspections

-The standard applies to new and existing pools in houses, unit complexes, hotels, motels, backpacker accommodation, caravan parks and mobile van parks.
-It is the responsibility of all pool owners to ensure their pools comply with the standard by 1 December, or earlier if the property is sold or leased.
+This standard is applicable to both new and existing pools within residential units such as houses and unit complexes, hotels, motels, and other guest accommodations, and caravan and mobile van parks.
+All pool owners must ensure that their property complies with the standard on or before december 1, especially if the property is sold or leased.

 Pool Safety Inspection Checklist

 Before we come out to perform a pool safety inspection, familiarise yourself with these points: